BryanChiu/Mactivision/designdoc.md

 * The keyboard.
 Players of the web based battery will be required to provide their own keyboard.

-* Unity Play.
-Allows developers to host their web based Unity game online for users to access.
+* Unity servers.
+Unity Play allows developers to host their web based Unity game online for users to access.
 Using this provides quick turn around between making modifications to the project and letting to players and testers to try it out.
 Additionally, administrators can provide a link to the players and those players can complete the battery online with their web browser and keyboard.

 ## 3.2 Run-time Entities